privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

-# YIVI client
+# Yivi client

-This plugin for `yivi-core` allows your YIVI flow to communicate with a back-end.
+This plugin for `yivi-core` allows your Yivi flow to communicate with a back-end.
 It is highly configurable for use in many different setups.
 This plugin takes care of initiating most of the transitions to the `yivi-core` state machine.

 ## Usage

-For a simple demo where you directly start an YIVI session at an YIVI server (**not recommended in web browsers!**, see [below](#session)) you can use this
+For a simple demo where you directly start an Yivi session at an Yivi server (**not recommended in web browsers!**, see [below](#session)) you can use this
 snippet: